Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 As time passes, your nightly sleep may change and have an impact on your overall well-being and mental alertness.

-Changes in sleep patterns are a natural part of the ageing process, but understanding these changes can help you maintain a consistent sleep schedule and prioritise restorative rest for optimal cognitive health.
+Changes in sleep patterns are a natural part of the process, but understanding these changes can help you maintain a consistent sleep schedule and prioritise restorative rest for optimal cognitive health.

 Your internal body clock, or circadian rhythm, plays a critical role in regulating sleep-wake cycles and is affected by various factors, including exposure to sunlight and daily routines.